-Damion Bunders is Assistant Professor at the Department of Human Geography and Spatial Planning and the School of Governance.
-He conducts research on the conditions for successful social innovation in digital societies, such as new forms of collaboration, ownership, and governance that contribute to closing the gap between the winners and losers of digitalization.
-Using an interdisciplinary approach, Damion collaborates with societal stakeholders to examine alternative development pathways, such as for smart citizenship, platform cooperatives, and ‘left behind’ places.
+Damion Bunders is an Assistant Professor specialized in digital geography and governance.
+He mainly conducts research on the conditions for successful social innovation in digital societies, such as new forms of organization, ownership, participation and governance that contribute to closing the gap between winners and losers of digitalization.
+Using an interdisciplinary approach, Damion collaborates with societal stakeholders to examine the feasibility and scalability of bottom-up initiatives, such as smart citizenship, platform cooperatives of gig workers, and digital inclusion of ‘left behind’ places.

 As a teacher, he specializes in the use of digital tools for education and community-engaged learning.
 Damion is also coordinator of Writing & Argumentation within the Bachelor's program in Human Geography and Planning.